Close Menu

 Data lost?
 None Everything, unless backed up

-When to use Frozen screen, app lockup, glitch Selling, giving away, persistent issues
+When to use Frozen screen, app lockup, glitch Selling, giving away, and regular issues

 How it’s done Hardware buttons Settings app, iTunes/Finder, or iCloud